ballerina-platform/module-ballerinax-mongodb/mongodb/src/mongodb/tests/Ballerina.md

 ## Prerequisites

-1. MongoDB 4.2.0 running instance
+1. A MongoDB 4.2.0 running instance

-2. Create 'moviecollection' database in the MongoDB node.
+2. The 'moviecollection' database created in the MongoDB node.

 ## Running the tests

-1. Configure `mongoConfig` in main_test.bal to add credentials and server address of the running MongoDB node
+1. Configure the `mongoConfig` in the `main_test.bal` file to add the credentials and server address of the running MongoDB node.

-2. Run the following command
+2. Execute the following command.

     ```cmd
     mvn clean install